Dinner conversation with friends last

 tropical hardwoods, I sought more muted and subtle variations in

 order to echo the feel of the quilt.
-Thus I chose North American
+Thus, I chose North American

 woods, both soft and hard: Douglas fir, redwood, hemlock, cherry,